kauzerei/openautolab/docs/src/parts.md

 - 5x T-pipes, one for each valve minus one.
 - Developing tank.
 AP developing tank is recommended.
 - 4x Vessels for chemicals.
 I suggest STANDARDMÅTT from IKEA.
-- 12x 3 cylindrical neodymium magnets.
+- 12x3mm cylindrical neodymium magnets.
 - Borrow or buy M8 tap, a tap holder and M8 die for cutting threads.
-I wouldn't even try to make 3d-printed water-tight hose connections, so tapping and threading should be done by hand.
+I wouldn't even try to make 3d-printed water-tight hose connections, tapping and threading are better be done by hand.
 - 6x M8x8 plastic screws and 4mm drill as a more practical alternative to 3d-printed screws.
 More on that in lower_rail section.
 - Sous Vide and a water-tight container for heating the vessels with water.